 Mono county, California, USA

 The 100% owned Long Valley Project represents a gold development opportunity with a current NI 43-101 resource and historic preliminary economic results**.
 The project displays a large gold resource, superb mining access, and excellent metallurgical extraction.
 Long Valley is one of the few development-ready precious metals resources in California, a stable jurisdiction with clear permitting processes and recent mine startups.
-Kore intends to employ modern exploration techniques to expand, upgrade, and develop the Long Valley deposit toward gold production.
+Kore intends to employ modern exploration techniques to expand, upgrade, and develop the Long Valley deposit.

 Long Valley hosts a large near-surface gold-silver deposit 2.5 km long that is exposed on surface and provides excellent mining access.
 The gold deposit boasts a potential low strip ratio, broadly disseminated zones, and excellent oxide metallurgy.
 Gold-silver mineralization shows good continuity and includes zones of higher grade above 3.4 g/t Au.

-Kore plans to upgrade and expand the resource through additional drilling, produce a geological model of the deposit, and advance engineering and environmental studies toward production permitting.
+Kore plans to upgrade and expand the resource through additional drilling, produce a geological model of the deposit, and advance engineering and environmental studies.

 Technical information with respect to the Projects contained herein has been reviewed and approved by David S. Smith, CPG, who is Kore’s designated independent qualified person.

 Kore’s 100% owned Long Valley gold development project covers 95 contiguous claims and an area of approximately 1,800 acres.
 The project was acquired from Vista Gold Corp. and was explored by Royal Gold in the 1980's and 1990's.
 The Company updated a NI43-101 resource in 2018 to supplement historic economic assessments of the project.